 Common Side Effects Of Seroquel

 Quetiapine drug class is atypical antipsychotics that work by changing the activity of certain natural substances in the brain.
-Due to that, Seroquel uses mainly include treating schizophrenia, bipolar disorder, mood disorders, and other mental illnesses.
-Like all antipsychotic medicines, Seroquel can cause side effects that may not be serious and do not require medical attention.
+Due to that, Seroquel uses mainly include treating schizophrenia, bipolar disorder, depression, and other mental illnesses.
+Like all antipsychotic medicines, Quetiapine can cause adverse reactions that may not be serious and do not require medical attention or special treatment.

 - Weight gain